What is a Bond Ladder?

 How Does a Bond Ladder Work?

 For example, say you have $75,000 to invest.
-To create a bond ladder, you could invest $25,000 in a one-year bond at 6.25%, and $25,000 in a three-year bond at 6.50%.
-Each year is considered a "rung" on the ladder.
+To create a bond ladder, you could invest $25,000 in a one-year bond at 6%, $25,000 in a two-year bond at 6.25%, and $25,000 in a three-year bond at 6.50%.
+Each year is considered a 'rung' on the ladder.

 Now, when the one-year bond matures, you would reinvest the proceeds in a three-year bond.
 At the end of the second year, you would put the proceeds from the matured two-year bond into a three-year bond, and so on.
 Here is how the strategy, using sample data, looks visually:

 Let's look at the difference between simply rolling a $75,000 one-year bond over every year and using the laddering method.